top of page

 What exactly is the soul and why is it important to consider therapeutically?
 The world we are currently living in is going through an immense existential crisis.
 As old methods, structures, and reasoning are falling away, we are called to search for deeper meaning and understanding of our purpose in life.
 While this may seem overwhelming and even something left for the reflection of those more fortunate, with less problems, or more time, it affects us all.
 As the great psychoanalyst Carl Jung postulated, we are all connected at a deep soul level, each of us then creating together the world in which we find ourselves.
 The good news is that we do not have to carry the weight of the world on our individual shoulders, nor fix every problem and dilemma currently facing humanity.
 The simple truth is that all we need to do is pay attention to, and heal our own soul.
 This is the greatest gift any individual can do for themselves, their families and loved ones, and for future generations.

-Each of us has our own unique soul that contains all that has been experienced on a conscious, subconscious, and unconscious level throughout many lifetimes.
-My experience of the soul transcends any concept or belief system that is bound by limitations, and is therefore free from the restraints of religious dogma.
+Each of us has our own unique soul that contains all that has been experienced on a conscious and unconscious level throughout many lifetimes.
 The soul exists as energy, as consciousness, at a frequency that is higher than the physically manifest form.
-It is that part of us that knows, that delicately whispers to our ego when we let go and listen to the heart.
-Ultimately, the soul wishes to reunite with unity consciousness; the limitless, joyful, unconditionally loving source from which it was created.
+It is the part of us that knows, that delicately whispers to our ego when we let go and listen to the heart.
+Ultimately, the soul wishes to reunite with eternal spirit; the changeless, joyful, unconditionally loving source that has been forgotten.
 The path towards this requires a willingness to confront all existing limitations that are preventing further growth.
 These limitations are often called the shadow, or hidden aspects of the psyche, and can become projected onto the external environment.
 The ego generally has some awareness of these limitations via the subconscious, and with a committed effort, can integrate and align them with the ultimate reunification desire of the soul.

 The ego is the personality created in each lifetime to facilitate the growth of the soul as it interacts with the physical world.
 The ego is conscious, rational, and consists of conditioned thoughts, ideas, and belief structures that ultimately provide mental and emotional security.
 The ego has a very important purpose, but can be given too much power and authority if the rational mind is unable to listen to the callings of the soul.
 When these callings do emerge, they may seem uncertain, impossible, and just too momentous of a change.
 This creates fear and insecurity within the ego, which then seeks to defend and protect itself by utilising unhealthy coping mechanisms.
 These may take the form of denial, negative self-talk, over-thinking, procrastination, workaholism, perfectionism, self-harm, substance misuse, self-destructive behaviours, and many more.
 The result is an existence in which there is ongoing tension between the conscious needs of the ego, and the unconcious desires of the soul.